 Several approaches are useful:

 Psychotherapy.
-Cognitive behavior therapy (CBT) can reduce symptoms in schizophrenia.
+Cognitive behavior therapy (CBT) can reduce symptoms and distress in schizophrenia.
 CBT in schizophrenia is conducted differently from CBT for depression.
 When treating schizophrenia, the therapist puts a heavy emphasis on understanding the person's experience, developing a relationship, and explaining psychotic symptoms in realistic terms to defuse their distressing effect.